preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/forms/index.rst

 Forms
 ===========

-Here you can work with three types of forms, that can be made available in any pages.
+Here you can work with three types of forms, that can be made available on any pages.

 .. image:: forms-all-new.png